NinjaMuffin08/ESX_Propaganda/README.md

 # ESX_Propaganda
-#  DO NOT DOWNLOAD.
-FIX COMING TONIGHT
+# FIVEM TEXT EDITOR FOR ESX_NEWS

 News text editor for Fivem ESX
 ![alt text](https://i.imgur.com/BKO6WgR.jpg)

 YOU NEED ESX_NEWS FOR THIS
 Features:
-1. Nice ui
+1. Nice ui with ugly scrollbar (will probably remove later)
 2. Automaintains the news database, old articles are automatically removed
 3. Journalist office to redeem paycheck (amount * articles liked)
 4. Journalist can link a news image.
 For example: Take a printscreen, post to imgurl and link it to the article.